kgiszewski/LearnUmbraco7/Chapter 20 - Azure/01- Slots.md

 The reason for the preprod and production being connected to the same media and DB, this ensures that no resources are lost between swaps.

 >You should probably disable auto sync stuff such as uSync.
 Perform import operations manaully using those packages instead.

+##Repo Sanity Check
+You should go out of your way to make sure you're not storing more code than you need to.
+To get the most out of Azure, you should be using NuGet packages wherever possible and turn on 'Enable NuGet Package Restore' in Visual Studio.

+If you do this properly, you won't actually store any of Umbraco in your repo (or any other NuGet items).
+When your repo gets deployed to Azure, all of your NuGet packages will be downloaded from NuGet and deployed with your project automatically.
+A lean repo is a clean and tidy repo.
+It's a bit magical.
+If you're not using the NuGet command `install-package umbracocms` when you install Umbraco, you're doing more work than you should.